LeoWGordon/LeoWGordon.github.io/_posts/2022-08-03-Twitter-Conference.md

 inline: true
 ---

-Our paper in collaboration with the Juchen Guo group (UC Riverside): "PerfI presented a poster at the Global NMR discussions Twitter conference and had a good time learning some new things and engaging with some more of the NMR community.
+I presented a poster at the Global NMR discussions Twitter conference and had a good time learning some new things and engaging with some more of the NMR community.